codemonger-io/codemonger/cdk/README.md

 ```

 Please replace `$DEPLOYMENT_STAGE` with the deployment stage where the S3 bucket you want resides.
-The last `sed` command removes surrounding double quotation marks from the output.
+The last `sed` command removes surrounding double quotation marks from the output, by the way.

 #### Deploying contents of the website

-Please refer to the [`../zola`](../zola) for how to deploy contents of the website.
+Please refer to the [`../zola`](../zola) folder for how to deploy contents of the website.

 ### Obtaining the domain name of a CloudFront distribution